-It’s hard to smile today, when so many adoptee smiles have been washed away.
-If you know an adoptee, let me take you on a ride in an Adoptees mind.
-Sit down and give me a few minutes of your time.
+It’s hard to smile today when so many adoptee smiles have been washed away.
+If you know an adoptee, let me take you on a ride in an Adoptee’s mind.
+Please sit down and give me a few minutes of your time.

-Imagine being in your mother’s womb, where there is only room for scared hearts beating as one.
-The day we are born should be as bright as the beaming stars in the sky.
+Imagine being in your mother’s womb, where there is only room for two scared hearts beating as one.
+The day we are born should be as bright as the luminous stars in the sky.

 Her heartbeat warms our hearts like the bright & shiny sun but quickly turns to gloom as soon as you make your grand entrance into the delivery room.

 Like a thief in the night, your sacred heartbeat is gone.
 Disappeared.
 You are all alone, no longer one.
 Where is your bright and shiny sun?

 She’s gone, and she’s not coming back.
 Pre-verbal trauma will be carried around like a permanent backpack.
 We can run, but we can’t hide.
 Adoptee triggers bring on lifelong thoughts of suicide.

 Adoptees are dying, searching for their sun.
 Carrying so much pain because being separated from your mother is a deep-rooted trauma and inhumane.

 “LOVE IS ALL YOU NEED”

 That’s a lie.
 No matter what they say, love isn’t enough or a house full of stuff.
 Buckle up for the ride called “The Fight of Your Life!”

 You are fighting the fight of your life with your very first breath, unattached to anyone because of the broken bond.
 Most days, the only escape seems like death.